Craig Kaleal - replaced by

 While in Edmonton Guy Scott had begun mixing our sound as well as running our lights as Dave Lynes went on to work with The Great Canadian River Race.
 Guy, Spider, an old buddy of his and I shared a house with a couple young ladies at the time, one of them being the former Katie King now known to her viewers as Kathleen Petty, a news anchor on CBC-TV Newsworld.

 During the last couple months Gary, Kenny, Spider and Daryl set on their path to start up a new band.
 Upon the demise of Witness they moved back to Regina and set their wheels in motion.
-Their plan was to put a group based on dual keyboards ala Gino Vanelli and had recruited Jim Folk (now an alumnus of the Jack Semple Band).
+Their plan was to put a group based on dual keyboards ala Gino Vanelli and had recruited Jim Folk (formerly of the Regina band Eden, which had once included Ken Sinnaeve, and later worked with the Jack Semple Band).
 The drummer of choice again was Matt Frenette, from The Great Canadian River Race, who met up with the band for a few rehearsals there and then returned to Edmonton without a commitment.
 The guys all returned to Edmonton to wine and dine Matt.
 They returned from their meeting, to the house where I still resided, feeling quite despondent at Matt's passing on the proposal.
 My recollection is that over a few beers Guy Scott and I discussed their situation that evening and between us figured that they should forget about this keyboard based concept and go for a guitar player the obvious choice being Paul Dean who was Matt's buddy in The GCRR and also the former guitarist with Scrubbaloe Caine.
-I laid the idea on Kenny that they should go for Paul as the guitarist because Matt would likely follow.
-This turned out to be the case and thus Streetheart was born.
+I laid the idea on Kenny that they should go for Paul as the guitarist and Matt would complete the package.
+This turned out to be the case and thus later that year Streetheart was born.
 George moved back to Saskatoon, spent a period of time as Streetheart's road manager, and putting his music career behind him, went back to school to acquire a degree in accounting.

 Les Bateman Spider Bob Craig Guy Scott Kenny Don Hergott (one of our agents)